Houghton Mill, Cambridgeshire, St Ives and The Hemingfords walk

 The church marks the site of the original Saxon village of Slepe.
 Amongst those who later worshipped here was Oliver Cromwell, whose signature has been left in the vestry book.
 The Norris Museum is on your right just at the end of the quay.
 This is well worth a visit to discover local history.

-Walk along The Broadway to the Victoria Memorial and take the right branch along Merryland.
+Walk along The Waits, past the Norris Museum into The Broadway until you get to the Victoria Memorial.
+Take the right branch along Merryland.

 The Broadway and Victoria's memorial